Baojun 530: Chevrolet Captiva

-The 530 was introduced as the second-generation Chevrolet Captiva in November 2018 at Salon de Automovil de Bogota in Colombia.
+The 530 was introduced as the second-generation Chevrolet Captiva in November 2018 at Salón de Automóvil de Bogotá in Colombia.
 It features a different front grille to match the Chevrolet logo.
 In April 2019, the Captiva was launched in Peru as the first launch in South America.
 The South American market Captiva is offered in 5-seater and 7-seater configurations, and was initially only offered with manual transmission.
 The Captiva is imported from China, and it slots between the Tracker/Trax and Equinox.

 On 27 March 2019, GM introduced the Captiva at the Bangkok International Motor Show, Thailand.
 The Captiva for Thailand domestic market was imported from the SGMW facility in Cikarang, Indonesia.
 On September 25, 2019, SGMW Indonesia exported their first batch of cars, 20 months after its operation in Indonesia.
 Unlike the Captiva for the South American market, the Thai-spec Captiva is equipped with a 10.4" head unit, electronic parking brake, panoramic sunroof and a 360-degree around-view camera like the Wuling Almaz and would only be offered in CVT.

 Starting in October 2019, Chevrolet Captiva was officially launched in Thailand in three trims: LS, LT and Premier.
 In February 2020, GM announced that it will exit from the Thailand market.
 As the result, the Captiva are no longer imported to the country.
 About 2,000 Captivas were sold out by 19 February 2020.

 In May 2020, Captiva went on sale in the Middle East.
 It is the cheapest Chevrolet crossover available in the market, slotting below the Equinox.

-Currently, the Captiva is available in Bolivia, Brunei, Colombia, Chile, Ecuador, Fiji, Peru, Uruguay, and select Middle East countries.
+Currently, the Captiva is available in Bolivia, Brunei, Colombia, Chile, Dominican Republic, Ecuador, Fiji, Peru, Uruguay, and select Middle East countries.
 Its launch for the Mexican market was announced on 10 November 2020 for the first quarter of 2021, using the updated styling from the 2020 Baojun 530.
-It went on sale on spring 2021 and it is positioned below the Equinox.
+It went on sale in spring 2021 and it is positioned below the Equinox.

 In Brunei, the Captiva was replaced by the identical Wuling Almaz in December 2020.

+The facelifted Captiva was revealed in the Middle East and Mexico in August 2023, using the updated styling from the 2021 Wuling Almaz RS Pro with a different grille with a Chevrolet logo.

+For the 2025 model year, in the Middle East, the Midnight Edition was added and in Mexico, the Black Edition was also added with new Blue colour and with black Chevrolet logo.